 Looking for a free tour?

 You’re in luck.
 The Chicago Greeter Program gives you the chance to hang with a real, authentic Chicagoan as they take you on a tour of their favourite neighbourhoods and local spots.
+The tour is free but afterwards, if you enjoyed what you saw and heard, your guide will be very appreciative of a tip.

 Tour Wrigley Field